-- The material of the movement is made of ARCAP, a special combination of elements with completely antimagnetic properties.
+- The movement’s material is ARCAP, a unique combination of elements with completely antimagnetic properties.

 One of the best Tissot Powermatic 80 watches is the Le Locle.
 This model exudes exquisite elegance with details such as Roman numerals and the classic Le Locle signature, as well as the finishing touches of a watch are all that it calls for.
 Best of all, this watch sells for around $500.